igorbpf/TheGist-extension/README.md

 # TheGist-extension
 Google chrome extension which summarizes news web pages.

-It uses http://thegist.herokuapp.com API to crawl and summarize pages.
+It uses TheGist API to crawl and summarize pages.

 Available at: